bloboby/bloboby.github.io/nerts.md

 - Only building tableau columns in the direction that would facilitate two columns being merged,
-- Keeping a free pile for only a limited amount of time (e.g. until after you have played a hidden tableau card).
+- Keeping a free pile for only a limited amount of time (e.g. until after you have played a hidden tableau card),

-An ideal strategy is a mix that adapts to the current meta conditions.

-## Specific tips

-Coming soon ??
+- Moving a card from stock to tableau only if it is likely to be playable soon.

+An ideal strategy could be a mix that adapts to the current meta conditions, such as the foundation's progression speed and the playability of your current exposed cards.
+Alternatively, lull your opponents into a false sense of security using one style and then perform a hard u-turn.
+If anyone actually has the mental capacity to notice this, then you should probably find a different opponent.